Wilcoxon-type Multivariate Cluster Elastic Net: Numerical Simulation

 \subsection{Simulation result}

-The results of the simulation are displayed by error distribution in Tables \ref{p12er1} to \ref{p12er4} for $p=12$, and Tables \ref{p100er1} to \ref{p100er4} for $p=100$.
-First, as seen by each outcome for Factor 1, the results of the proposed method were better than the those of the other compared methods in terms of both evaluation indices in all patterns of ($\eta$, $\xi$) in Error 2 for $p=100$ (Table \ref{p100er2}) and Error 4 for both $p=12$ (Table \ref{p12er4}) and $100$ (Table \ref{p100er4}).
+The results of the simulation $1$ are displayed by error distribution in Table \ref{p12er1} to Table \ref{bico4}.
+Table \ref{p12er1} to Table \ref{p12er4} show the results of median APE and MSE of $\bm{\beta}_s$, and Table \ref{bico1} to Table \ref{bico4} demonstrate those of bias of $\bm{\beta}_s$ and Spearman's correlation coefficients of $\bm{B}$.
+We also present the plots of all these results in ${\rm Appendix \ D}$ in Supplementary material.
+We start by considering the results of the median APE and MSE of $\bm{\beta}_s$.
+First, as observed in each outcome for Factor 1.1, {the results of both the median APE and the MSE of $\bm{\beta}_s$ of the proposed method were better than those of the other compared methods in almost all patterns of ($\eta$, $\xi$) in Error 2 (Table \ref{p12er2}) and Error 4 for both $p=12$ and $100$ (Table \ref{p12er4}).
 Focusing on the median APE, the proposed method was better in all patterns of ($\eta$, $\xi$) in Error 3 for $p=12$ (Table \ref{p12er3}); Error 1 for $p=12$ (Table \ref{p12er1}), except $\eta = 0.25$; and Error 2 of $p=12$ (Table \ref{p12er2}), except $(\eta, \xi) = (0.75, 0.05)$.
 In terms of the MSE of ${\bm \beta}_s$ (the second evaluation index), the proposed method had the smallest values in all patterns except $(\eta, \xi) = (0.75, 0.05)$ in Error 2 for $p=12$ (Table \ref{p12er2}); and Error 3 for $p=12$ except $\eta = 0.25$.
-For the compared methods, the MCEN had smaller values in almost all patterns of Error 3 for $p=100$ (Table \ref{p100er3}) in both evaluation indices.
-For median APE, the MCEN was better in several patterns of Error 1 for $p=100$ (Table \ref{p100er1}) as well as in Error 1 for $p=12$ (Table \ref{p12er1}) and $100$ (Table \ref{p100er1}) for the MSE of ${\bm \beta}_s$.
-SEN was better for several patterns of $\eta = 0.25$ of Error 1 for $p=12$ (Table \ref{p12er1}) for both evaluations indices as well as in Error 1 for $p=100$ (Table \ref{p100er1}) for the median APE.
-WLASSO was only better than the other methods in $\eta=0.75$ and $\xi=0.05$ in Error 2 for $p=12$ (Table \ref{p12er2}).
+For the compared methods, the MCEN had smaller values in almost all patterns of Error 3 for $p=100$ in both evaluation indices.
+For the median APE, the MCEN was better in several patterns of Error 1 for $p=100$ (Table \ref{p12er1}) as well as in Error 1 for $p=12$ and $100$ for the MSE of ${\bm \beta}_s$.
+SEN was better for several patterns of $\eta = 0.25$ of Error 1 for $p=12$ (Table \ref{p12er1}) for both evaluations indices as well as in Error 1 for $p=100$ (}Table \ref{p12er1}) for the median APE.
+WLASSO was only better than the other methods in $\eta=0.75$ and $\xi=0.05$ in Error 2 for $p=12$ (Table \ref{p12er2}), however, compared with the proposed method, the difference in the values was small in Error 2.